GXLI97/policeApp/README.txt

 ————————
 Description
-Front end app that displays data on police locations, heatmaps, and crime locations.
+Displays data on police locations, heatmaps, and crime locations.
 It also sends GPS coordinates to the backend server.

 How to install:
 Download Android Studio and open up the project from there.